Camera Setup Dialog

 Linear - Counting - Super-resolution Mode

 These radio buttons allow one to select one of the basic camera modes.
-The image size and binning selection are preserved when switching into super-resolution mode, or when switching out of it if the binning is above 0.5.
+For K2, the image size and binning selection are preserved when switching into super-resolution mode, or when switching out of it if the binning is above 0.5.
+For K3, the same applies when switching in or out of counting mode, or when turning on 'Bin normalized counting frames by 2'.

 Always reduce to "Binned size" with anti-aliasing instead of binning

-Select this option to have anti-aliasing applied to binned images in counting and linear modes as well as in super-resolution mode.
+Select this option to have anti-aliasing applied to all binned images returned to SerialEM; namely in counting and linear modes as well as in super-resolution mode for K2, and in linear mode for K3.

 Dose Fractionation Mode